railsuser2014/openobject-doc-book-en/source/book/1/index.rst

 First steps with Open ERP
 #########################

- Open ERP is an impressive software system, being simple to use and yet providing great advantages in helping you manage your company.
+ Open ERP is an impressive software system, being simple to use and yet providing great benefits in helping you manage your company.
- It's easy to install under Windows and under Linux compared with other enterprise-scale systems, and offers unmatched functionality.
+ It's easy to install under both Windows and Linux compared with other enterprise-scale systems, and offers unmatched functionality.

  The objective of this first part of the book is to help you to start discovering it in practice.